-It might be because your partner asks you for space—which isn’t a sign that they aren’t head over heels for you or that your relationship isn’t amazing.
+It might be because your partner asks you for space, which isn’t a sign that they aren’t head over heels for you or that your relationship isn’t amazing.
 Needing space is totally natural.
-But sometimes, your partner might not always ask for it—even when they need it.
-Maybe they’re shy or awkward — or maybe they just don’t know where to start.
+But sometimes, your significant other might not always ask for it—even when they need it.
+Maybe they’re shy or awkward, or maybe they just don’t know where to start.
 So you need to be aware of the signs that it’s time for you to take a step back and be a little more hands-off in your relationship, because no matter how much you love someone, you never want to suffocate them.
-Here’s what you need to look out for.

-No matter how close of a couple you are, you should have separate domains — work is often a private domain for each of you.
-Sure, you may swap stories of your day and ask each other advice, but there’s a level of separation.
+No matter how close of a couple you are, you should have separate domains and work is often a private domain between romantic partners.
+Sure, you may swap stories of your day and ask each other for advice, but there’s a level of separation.
 If you find yourself trying to drive or control their professional trajectory, asking incessant questions about their job, and having a lot of opinions on their coworkers and office, you should maybe take a step back.
 Allow them to have a bit of a sanctuary that is entirely their own, where they make the decisions and create their own goals and motivations, without you being the driving force of their success.

 You Tag Along Uninvited

 Even more of a problem than only socializing as a couple is socializing as a couple when you weren't invited as a couple.
-Some people assume that everywhere their partner is invited also includes them — because they've married or they've been together so long.
-But, there’s no way to say this delicately: they're wrong*.* Look around at social events; if it wasn’t clearly built for couples then assume it was only meant for your partner.
-Instead of joining in, focus on growing your own experience.
+Some people assume that everywhere their other half is invited also includes them because they're married or they've been together for so long.
+But, and there’s no way to say this delicately, they're wrong.
+Look around at social events; if it wasn’t clearly built for couples then assume it was only meant for your SO.

 Some people really love being a “we”—and let’s be honest, there’s a lot to love about it.
-But if you’re constantly jumping in with “we” this and “we” that, make sure you and your partner are getting some “I” time, as well.
-If someone asks your partner a question, they should be able to answer it — even if it’s about something that involved you, too.
-Just because you do things together doesn’t mean you lose your individuals identities and experiences — and your partner should feel free to share their own without automatically linking it to your shared persona as a set.
+But if you’re constantly jumping in with “we” this and “we” that, make sure you and your better half are getting some “I” time, as well.
+If someone asks your SO a question, they should be able to answer it, even if it’s about something that involved you, too.
+Just because you do things together doesn’t mean you lose your individual identities and experiences; your partner should feel free to share their own without automatically linking it to your shared persona as a set.

-When someone’s a little too hands-on, no matter how much you love them, it’s normal to reach a place where you just can’t take it anymore.
-If your partner is touchy or seems stressed with you, it may be that they need some space and don’t know how to ask for it.
+When someone is a little too hands-on, no matter how much you love them, it’s normal to reach a place where you just can’t take it anymore.
+If your SO is touchy or seems stressed with you, it may be that they need some space and don’t know how to ask for it.
 See if giving them some room improves the relationship.

 You Can’t Imagine Your Life Without Them

-A lot of people say that they “can’t imagine” their lives without their partner — but it’s usually as a figure of speech.
-In a healthy relationship, no matter how much you love your partner, no matter how devoted you are, no matter how strong your relationship is, you should still be able to image your life without them.
+A lot of people say that they “can’t imagine” their lives without their partner, but it’s usually just used as a figure of speech.
+In a healthy relationship, no matter how much you love your other half, no matter how devoted you are, no matter how strong your relationship is, you should still be able to image your life without them.
 It may be horrible or scary or even make you feel a bit sick, but you should have a sense that eventually, if something happened in your relationship, you’d be okay and that your survival is not linked to someone's presence in your life.
 If you really feel like you need this person in an innate way, then you’re too dependent.
 You can exist without them.
 If they don't feel that, it might panic them.
 You need to take a step back to give your SO some space and also do some soul searching to find ways that you can be that person for yourself.